-At the end of 2016, families with children numbered 570,000.
-The number of families with children has fallen over the past ten years by an average of 2,000 families per year.
-At the turn of the year, the average number of children belonging to a family with underage children was 1.85.
-Of these families, 43 per cent had one child and 39 per cent had two children.
-Of the families with children, 59 per cent were families of married couples and 20 per cent were those of cohabiting couples.
-Around one-fifth were single-parent families.
-(Source: Families 2016, Statistics Finland.)
+At the end of 2018, families with children numbered 562,000.
+The number of families with children declined by 4,300 from the year before.
+In the last decade, the number of families with children has decreased by an average of 2,000 families per year.
+Families with children had 1.85 children on average.
+Of these families, 43 per cent had one child, 39 per cent two children and 18 per cent at least three children.
+Of the families with underage children, 58 per cent were families formed of a married couple with children, around 20 per cent were cohabiting couples with children and 22 per cent were one-parent families with underage children.
+(Families 2018, Statistics Finland).